vishnu-prasanth/jekyll-blog/_posts/2019-05-24-offline-knife-binds-for-csgo.md

 tags: counter-strike-global-offensive video-games
 ---

-I spend a lot of time offline with bots, aim maps, KZ and surf maps.
-And I get bored inspecting just the default knives that come with the vanilla game.
-Since Valve has provided a way to switch knifes, I thought why not bind it and I did!
+I spend a lot of time offline with bots, practicing aim, surfing etc. And I get bored inspecting just the default knives that come with the vanilla game.
+Since Valve has provided a way to switch knifes, I thought why not bind it and I did just that!
 Now I can run around switching knives with just the press of a button.
-Sweet! <br>
+Sweet! <br><br>

-There is also another way to equip all skins gloves etc, but that requires running the game in insecure mode which means no connection to Valve's servers.
-Anyways I'll try that next, just for fun.<br><br>

 <!--more-->

+There is another way to equip all skins, gloves etc, but that requires running the game in insecure mode which means no connection to Valve's servers.
+Maybe some other time.<br>

-This should also work when playing online with friends, just need to make sure whoever is hosting the server has `sv_cheats` set to 1 and everyone else joining the server should have the knife script.<br>
+This script <i>should</i> also work when playing online with friends, just need to make sure whoever is hosting the server has `sv_cheats` set to 1 and everyone else joining the server should have the knife script.<br>

-The required files are available for download below.

 Download Link --> <a name="download-link">[knife_binds.zip][1]</a><br><br>